officialputuid/UploadGen/README-en.md

 Enter the number of your choice: 4
-Enter the path to the file you want to upload: /path/to/your/file.txt Uploading /path/to/your/file.txt to Devuploads.com File uploaded successfully!
+Enter the path to the file you want to upload: /path/to/your/file.txt Uploading /path/to/your/file.txt to Devuploads.com Kunci API Devuploads valid!
+File uploaded successfully!
 Your file URL: https://devuploads.com/file
 ```

 ## Error Handling

-- **API Key Issues**: Ensure you provide a valid API key for PixelDrain.
+- **API Key Issues**: Ensure you provide a valid API key for PixelDrain and Devuploads.
 - **File Path Issues**: Make sure the file path is correct and the file exists.

 ## Contributing